 Whether you are building a brand new house or doing a major renovation for your existing home, having a durable roof that can stand up to the elements is essential.
 Doing a re-roof can be draining on the wallet, and most homeowners like to plan their budget before starting such a big project.

-The average reported cost to replace a 1,500 sq.ft. roof is $4,500-12,000, depending on the material you select.
-Other factors that may impact the final price tag are: complexity of installation, the roofer your hire, as well as your geographic location.
+The average cost to replace a 1,500 sq.ft. roof is $4,500-12,000, depending on the roofing material you select.
+Other factors that may impact the total cost of replacement are: complexity of installation, the roofer your hire, as well as your geographic location.

-When researching different material options and costs, keep in mind that the quality of the installation is what ultimately counts and ensures that your roof will be leak-free.
-While you may want to save and get a budget-friendly roof, its best to hire a licensed, experienced roofing pro, who will stand behind his work.
+When researching different roofing options and costs, keep in mind that the quality of the installation is what ultimately counts and ensures that your roof will be leak-free.
+While you may want to save money and get a cheap roof, its best to hire a licensed, experienced roofing pro, who will stand behind his work.

 Asphalt shingles is the most popular and economical roof, installed on millions of homes across the US.
 The average price for 3-tab shingles is $2.25 – 3 per sq.ft., including labor and materials.
 Longer lasting and more attractive architectural shingles cost $2.80 – 4 per sq.ft.